leepoly/CreditDB/README.md

 `cd frontend`

-Launch the server by `python3 ./manage.py runserver 0.0.0.0:8086`.
-View from your web browser.
+Launch the unencrypted server by `./starthttp.sh`.
+View it from your web browser: `http://[ip-addr]:8086/`.
+Note that latest browser (e.g. Chrome, Edge) does not allow camera under http protocol.
+Specific site configuration is needed.

+Or, launch the encrypted server by `./starthttps.sh`.
+View it from your web browser: `https://[ip-addr]:8086/`.

 Teardown
 ---

-After finishing queries, kill the server.
+After finishing queries, kill the server: `ctrl-c`.

 After finishing the blockchain testnet, close the network by `./networkDown.sh`